Connect and Sign

 settings={{

-initialAuthenticationMode: 'connect-only',
+initialAuthenticationMode: 'connect-and-sign',

 ...